 - Its principal office must be located within a “Historically Underutilized Business Zone,” which includes lands considered “Indian Country” and military facilities closed by the Base Realignment and Closure Act

 - At least 35% of its employees must reside in a HUBZone.

-The HUBZone office has a 35% and principal office calculator that you can use; but please make sure that before you use it, you review the HUBZone regulatory definition for the terms “principal office” and “employee.”
+The HUBZone office has a 35% and principal office calculator that you can use.
+Before you use it, review the HUBZone regulatory definition for the terms “principal office” and “employee.”